Authors:

 September 1993 | Volume 44, Issue 5

-In early October of 1963, Rep. Clement Zablocki, a Wisconsin Democrat, led a House Foreign Affairs Committee fact-finding delegation to South Vietnam.
-Invited to the White House when he returned, Zablocki told President John F. Kennedy he thought that removing President Ngo Dinh Diem would be a big mistake, unless the United States had a successor in the wings.
+In early October of 1963, Representative Clement Zablocki, a Wisconsin Democrat, led a House Foreign Affairs Committee fact-finding delegation to South Vietnam.
+Invited to the White House when he returned, Zablocki told President John F. Kennedy that removing President Ngo Dinh Diem would be a big mistake, unless the United States had a successor in the wings.
 Remember Cuba, Zablocki said.
 “Batista was bad, but Castro is worse.”

-So Kennedy told Zablocki, “I hope you’ll write an objective report and not put President Diem in a favorable light.”
+So, Kennedy told Zablocki, “I hope you’ll write an objective report and not put President Diem in a favorable light.”

 “Well, you know what the boss wants,” Pierre Salinger remarked cheerfully as Zablocki left the White House.